 Lance Garrison Paradigm

-I judged LD for the 4 years when my daughter was on the circuit and am now back in the mix with my son starting up his freshman year.
+I judged LD for the 4 years when my daughter was on the circuit and am now back in the mix with my son.
 Mostly, I judged in local and regional tournaments, but did a few JV rounds at Harvard, NSDA regionals, and NCFL nationals.
 I also debated LD when I was in high school (yes, we had LD last century), so I am more old school than new school.

 - I am pretty big on framework and impacts.
 Give me a clear idea of how your arguments link to weighting mechanisms, impacts, etc.

 - I will not do your job for you.
 Extend your arguments, draw links to your framework, and make it clear what you think the voting issues are in the round

 - I judge strictly on what is presented in the round, but clearly bogus arguments or "evidence" will have little or no weight with me

 - I am not afraid of the spread, I can read fast enough to follow when you flash the doc - but during round when you are addressing arguments that are not on the doc, or identifying voters, or telling me why you win - then you need to SLOW DOWN.